 08 Jun Why Municipalities, Community Organizations, and Governments Should Use Targeted Neighbourhood Survey Data to Support Evidence-Based Decision Making

-Anyone in a position to serve the local community needs to be ambitious when addressing their residents’ needs and unique characteristics.
-When planning and advocating for community change, supporting your strategic decision-making with evidence-based information gathered by the diverse residents you serve will only help form a more profound sense of commitment to important issues.
+When planning and advocating for community change, supporting your strategic decision-making with market research survey data collected from the diverse residents you serve will only help form a more profound commitment to important issues.

-When conducting primary research, the ability to capture data on targeted segments can quickly state the differences between neighbourhoods and communities.
+When conducting primary research, the ability to capture data on targeted segments can quickly state the differences between neighbourhoods and communities using survey data.

 For example, profiling demographics on their annual household income, accessibility to the downtown core, transportation services, walk score, historical and heritage buildings, environmental factors unique to areas, etc., can only enhance the research study.